Menu

 • Different styles of teaching are in place so every child is fully involved with learning in class.
 This may involve a range of access arrangements, for example, using more practical resources, visual resources, small group work and talking partners.

-• Specific strategies - suggested by the SEN and Inclusion Team or outside agencies - are in place to support each child’s learning.
+• Specific strategies - suggested by the SEND and Inclusion Team, outside agencies and the Cambridgeshire SEND OAP Toolkit - are in place to support each child’s learning.

 Monitoring & Training